 There were efforts to manage skates separately prior to the development of the skate target fishery in 2003.
 In 1999, FMP Amendments 63/63 were initiated to remove the shark and skate species groups from the Other species category in both the BSAI and GOA to better protect these vulnerable, long-lived species (NPFMC 1999).
 Based on the 1999 stock assessments for Other Species, the Plan Teams recommended that all Other Species be considered in an expanded FMP amendment to establish TACs at the species group level.
 While this amendment was being revised, the Council recommended to NMFS that Other Species be placed on "bycatch only" status to prevent a directed fishery from developing in the interim.
 NMFS determined that it did not have regulatory authority for such an action, so aggregate Other Species TACs remained in place up through 2003 in the GOA.
-FMP amendments to re-define the ABC, OFL and TAC setting process for skate species.
+FMP amendments to re-define the ABC, OFL and TAC setting process for skate species in the GOA were completed in 2003 as a result of a developing target fishery for two skate species.
 Beginning in 2008, the remaining species in the GOA Other Species category are managed under an aggregate TAC based on the summed estimates of overfishing level (OFL) and allowable biological catch (ABC) for each species group.

 Skate management units have continued to evolve based on stock assessment and Plan Team input.
 In 2004, the skate species which were the targets of the 2003 fishery (big and longnose skates) were managed together under a single TAC in the Central GOA where the fishery had been concentrated in 2003.
 The remaining skates were managed as an "other skates" species complex in the Central GOA, and all skates including big and longnose skates were managed as an "other skates" species complex in the Western and Eastern GOA in 2004.
 As identification of species in the fisheries improved, skate management became more specific.
 Since 2005, big skates have been managed as a single species group throughout the GOA, as are longnose skates.
-Furthermore, to address concerns about disproportionate harvest of skates, big skate and longnose skates (in the genus Bathyraja) continue to be managed as a gulfwide species complex because they were not the targets of the fishery and are more difficult to identify.
+Furthermore, to address concerns about disproportionate harvest of skates, big skate and longnose skate TACs are managed separately for the Western, Central, and Eastern GOA.
+The remaining skates (in the genus Bathyraja) continue to be managed as a gulfwide species complex because they were not the targets of the fishery and are more difficult to identify.
 These skates are managed as "other skates," but we also use the term "Bathyraja skates" interchangeably in this assessment.
 Since 2005, directed fishing has been prohibited for all skate species in the GOA.